Fabric Commands

 • Sync settings:

-• SET ATTACH_POLICY command, to set the MicroDB attachment policy to the Fabric session.
+• SET ATTACH_POLICY command, sets the MicroDB attachment policy to the Fabric session.
 The valid values are:

-• LATEST (default) - Check the Storage for the latest version of the MicroDB.
-Use the one in cache only if it is the latest.
+• LATEST (default) - check the Storage for the latest version of the MicroDB.
+Use the one in cache only if it is the latest version.

-• TRY_LATEST - Try to bring the latest MicroDB from Storage.
+• TRY_LATEST - try to retrieve the latest MicroDB from Storage.
 If the operation fails, use the one in cache, if exists.

-• The default can be changed in config.ini.
+• The default can be changed in the config.ini file.

-• SET OUTPUT command, set the output format of the query's results.
+• SET OUTPUT command, sets the output format of the query's results.

-• SET INSTANCE_TTL command, set the Time To Live (TTL) in seconds for each LUI; the LUI is deleted automatically from Fabric after the set TTL ends.
-Fabric 7.1 adds the option to avoid saving the LUI in Fabric (instead of save and delete) if the TTL is set to zero.
-Note that when the TTL is set to zero, Fabric does not clean an older version of the LUI (if it exists).
+• SET INSTANCE_TTL command, sets the Time To Live (TTL) in seconds for each LUI; the LUI is automatically deleted from Fabric after the set TTL ends.
+Fabric V7.1 adds the option to avoid saving the LUI in Fabric (instead of save and delete) if the TTL is set to zero.
+When the TTL is set to zero, Fabric does not clean older versions of the LUI (if any exist).
 The TTL must be greater than zero in order to clean the LUI from Fabric.

-• SET LUI_READ_ONE_WHEN_FAIL command, set the consistency level for the GET LUI command to ONE.
+• SET LUI_READ_ONE_WHEN_FAIL command, sets the consistency level for the GET LUI command to ONE.
 If it fails to achieve a QUORUM consistency level, the sync mode is set to OFF.

 • Scope, holds one or more set commands like "sync" or "environment".

-• Attached, the LUs to load into the session.
-Several LUI can be specified if they are from different LUTs.
+• Attached, the LUs to be loaded into the session.
+Several LUIs can be specified if they are from different LUTs.

 • Examples: